-Topics may vary from year to year.
+Topics may vary from year-to-year.
 Provides students with in-depth coverage of transportation issues in a specific sector or region in Canada and relies heavily on microeconomic analysis.
 Consult the Transportation Studies Program Director for topics available in a given year.
-Course Hours:3 units; H(3-0) Prerequisite(s):Economics 301, 357 and one of 315 or 395; or consent of the Transportation Studies Director.
+Course Hours:3 units; (3-0) Prerequisite(s):Economics 301, 357 and one of 315 or 395; or consent of the Transportation Studies Director.
 MAY BE REPEATED FOR CREDIT

 Analysis of government's role in regulating, financing, and managing transportation infrastructure and operations.
 Comparison of cases in Asia, North America, and Europe will highlight the challenges and opportunities of making transportation more sustainable.
 Consult the Transportation Studies Program Director for the topics to be explored in a given year.
 Course Hours:3 units; (3-0) Prerequisite(s):Political Science 357, and one of 447 or 451 or consent of the instructor.
 MAY BE REPEATED FOR CREDIT

 Individual work on an assigned topic concerning a practical transportation issue under the supervision of a faculty member.
 The project will normally involve a literature review and the application of theoretical analysis to an actual problem encountered by practitioners.
 Submission and defence of a midterm progress report and a final report are included.
 Course Hours:3 units; (5-0) Prerequisite(s): Consent of Program.
 Also known as:(formerly Transportation Science 599)